Are your lousy competitors outranking your construction company’s website on Google?

 Furthermore, it lets you determine how long your content needs to rank well.

-Get the average word count of the top three results and make your page 100-500 words longer.
+Get the average word count of the top three results and make your page 100-500 words longer than competitors.

 Whatever you do, don’t add fluff.